mekatrol/ness-alarm/README.md

 ### Controller

-I used one of my old Raspberry Pis and connected to the panel successfully usingboth of:
+I used one of my old Raspberry Pis and connected to the panel successfully using both of:

 - the USB to RS232 serial port in Linux is a USB one e.g. to `/dev/ttyUSB0`
 - UART0 serial port in Linux is `/dev/serial0`